A message from the Northwest Financial & Tax Solutions Founder.

 - Unused portion of account passes to heirs upon death

-Next I ask, “How many here like annuities?”
+Next we ask, “How many here like annuities?”
 Usually only a fourth of the hands go up, and those are people who own them and have had satisfactory results.
-Of course, most present are surprised to learn that this product I just drew on the board is a fixed index annuity with an income rider attached.
+Of course, most present are surprised to learn that this product we just drew on the board is a fixed index annuity with an income rider attached.
 It is an insurance product, not an investment, and your money is never invested in the market.

-I can’t help but think of William Shakespeare’s famous and often misquoted line from Romeo and Juliet: “What’s in a name?
+We can’t help but think of William Shakespeare’s famous and often misquoted line from Romeo and Juliet: “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”

 So why the bias?
 Why is it that when you say the word “annuity,” some people make the sign of the cross with two wooden pencils as if Dracula had just entered the room?
 Like most prejudice and bias, it has its roots in misinformation and a lack of education, which are two things people who know me well know that I just cannot abide.
 The cure for misinformation and ignorance is, of course, information and knowledge.